rsdoiel/antenna/science_and_technology.md

 ## Intel debuts laptop silicon that doesn't qualify for Microsoft's 'Copilot+ PC' badge

-date: 2025-01-07, updated: 2025-01-07, from: The Register (UK I.T.
+date: 2025-01-07, updated: 2025-01-08, from: The Register (UK I.T.
 News)

-<h4>TOPS, SCHMOPS, says Chipzilla, our NPUs may be slow but that doesn&#39;t matter</h4> <p>Intel has announced new silicon for the edge, and products for laptops that lack one.…</p>
+<h4>TOPS, SCHMOPS, says Chipzilla, our NPUs may be slow but that doesn&#39;t matter</h4> <p><strong>CES</strong>  Intel has announced new silicon for the edge, and products for laptops that lack one.…</p>

 <br>